 Durham County Library presents Holiday Jazz with the Ben Lassiter Trio and guest vocalist NAKIYASOUL at 3 p.m. on Sunday, Dec.
 13, at the Main Library, 300 N. Roxboro St. Light refreshments will be provided.

-Durham County Library will host a visioning meeting to gather community input for the new Main Library at 7 p.m. on Thursday, January 29, at 300 N. Roxboro St.
+Durham County Library will host Alex Albright for a reading from his book The Forgotten First: B-1 and the Integration of the Modern Navy at 7 p.m. on Thursday, Dec.
+10, at the Main Library, 300 N. Roxboro St.